 If you are looking to advance your career in financial management, or pursue a career in the finance sector or department of a company, then the MBA in Finance will enable you to make the leap into management roles from an existing position, or prepare you to enter a new role at a management level.

-The MBA in Finance is one of the specialisations in our international MBA programme offered at Wittenborg University to full-time and part time students from the Netherlands and around the world.
+The MBA with a specialisation in Finance is one of the specialisations in our international master of business administration programme offered at Wittenborg University of Applied Sciences to full-time and part time students from the Netherlands and around the world.

 An international team of lecturers and business leaders has been designed this MBA for those ready to make the climb into management roles, either from an existing job or graduates with some work experience who are aspiring to become managers.
 Together with the traditional MBA building blocks, this MBA in Finance offers additional modules with a particular focus on international finance, investment and corporate finance.